bradmcdowell/cybrad/_posts/2023-12-20-YouTube-11-ISPSS-Privilege-Cloud-PSMP-Proxy-Configuration.md

 tags: [cyberark,privilegecloud,psmp,squidproxy]     # TAG names should always be lowercase
 ---

-This video covers the Windows connector install with a proxy configuraiton.
+This video covers the *NIX PSMP connector install with a proxy for internet access.
+If you are not using a proxy server, please refer to [this post](https://cybrad.au/posts/YouTube-4-ISPSS-PSMP).

 [<img src="https://i.ytimg.com/vi/6ML-PBRgHas/maxresdefault.jpg" width="50%">](https://www.youtube.com/watch?v=6ML-PBRgHas)
 ## Objectives